-- 8.1 Within the conservation areas there are examples of unsympathetic alterations to the external fabric of buildings.
-This includes the removal of original chimneys, windows, doors, and other features/detailing, as well as the addition of rooflights and satellite dishes.
-External painting, cladding, and rendering of brick elevations, while limited has also had a detrimental effect on the conservation area. - 8.2 A notable problem is the replacement of timber windows with poorly suited plastic or composite units.
-Such alterations may now be restricted, through the introduction of an Article 4 Direction. - 8.3 In general, the councils advocate for the refurbishment of historic features, particularly windows and doors, with replacement considered as an option of last resort.
-Where original features have already been inappropriately altered or lost, any new development should aim to respond meaningfully to the architectural composition, design, and proportionality of the building under consideration, as well as to the wider streetscene within the conservation area.
+- 8.1 Within the Conservation Area there are examples of unsympathetic alterations to the external fabric of buildings.
+This includes the removal of original chimneys, windows, doors, shopfronts and other features/detailing, as well as the addition of new porches, dormers and satellite dishes.
+External painting, cladding and rendering of brick elevations has also had an accumulative and detrimental effect on the Conservation Area. - 8.2 A notable problem is the replacement of wooden doors and timber windows with poorly suited plastic or composite units.
+Although such alterations may now be restricted, such as through the introduction of the Article 4 Directions, a number of properties have already been altered. - 8.3 In general, the Council advocates for the refurbishment of historic features, particularly windows and doors, with replacement considered as an option of last resort.
+Where original features have already been inappropriately altered or lost, any new development should aim to respond meaningfully to the architectural composition, design and proportionality of the building under consideration, as well as to the wider streetscene of the Conservation Area.
 For example, poorly suited uPVC windows should be replaced with alternative windows that are more in keeping with the original building. - 8.4 Historic England has carried out research which shows that replacing windows with uPVC in an appropriate style is not significantly cheaper than timber equivalents.
 Moreover, it should also be recognised that property values are generally higher where properties retain their original features.
-Enhancing the energy efficiency of properties can be delivered in a way that is sympathetic to building character through the repair of windows and/or additional measures, such as secondary glazing or draught proofing.

-8.5 The councils will work with property owners to encourage the use of traditional materials that preserve or enhance the historic environment.
+Enhancing the energy efficiency of properties can be delivered in a way that is sympathetic to building character through the repair of windows and/or additional measures, such as secondary glazing or draught proofing. - 8.5 The Council should work with property owners to encourage them to use traditional materials that preserve or enhance the historic environment.
 The use of 'mock' or synthetic materials will be resisted, as these do not adequately replicate the natural materials in finish, quality and weathering.
-In addition, such materials are not historically appropriate to the conservation areas.
+In addition, such materials are not historically appropriate to the Conservation Area.
 This is especially important to elevations and roof slopes fronting public highway and open public spaces.